nextbreakpoint/fork/README.md

 # Fork

-Fork implements a functional API for dealing with threads in Java 8
+Fork implements a functional API for executing parallel tasks in Java 8

 ## Example